jtarrio/webrtlsdr/docs/highlevel.md

 # Web RTL-SDR High-level API

-The high-level API lets you operate a multi-mode radio receiver in few lines of code.
+The high-level API lets you operate a multimode radio receiver in not many lines of code.

-This API comprises two parts: the `Radio`, which receives commands from your program, controls the RTL-SDR device, and generates a stream of samples; and the `SampleReceiver`, which receives the sample stream and operates on it.
+This API provides a `Radio` class, which receives commands from your program, controls the RTL-SDR device, and generates a stream of samples; and a `SampleReceiver` interface, which receives the sample stream and operates on it.

-The API also provides a `Demodulator`, which is a `SampleReceiver` that can demodulate FM, AM, SSB, and CW signals, and play them on the speakers or headphones using the Web Audio API.
+The API also provides a `Demodulator`, which is a `SampleReceiver` that can demodulate FM, AM, SSB, and CW signals and play them on the speakers or headphones using the Web Audio API.

 ## The `Radio` class